 Find more garden information

 While red is still the most popular color for these holiday blooms, amaryllis are now available in an astonishing array of colors, forms, and sizes.
-NL van Geest Amaryllis is highly respected in the industry for its plant-breeding program, which Ben oversees.
+Ben is highly respected in the industry for his plant-breeding program.
 In 1991 the company introduced the flame-red Ferrari variety, which has become a perennial bestseller.
 More recently, they introduced the Amadeus series, which includes the stunning Giant Amadeus — a statuesque beauty with double flowers featuring layers of frilled white petals with a rose-pink blush.
 The company has won many awards over the years in the prestigious Keukenhof Garden competitions, including three first prizes in 2017.
 They strive to introduce two new varieties every holiday season.

 Ben's role at the company is now focused in sales, and he enjoys sharing his passion for the beautiful blooms with his customers.
 His passion for growing isn't confined to amaryllis, however.
 He also gardens at his seaside home, where he cultivates "sturdy plants" that can withstand the windy site — including his favorites, hydrangeas.